-Homemade skin care products are super easy to make and SO much fun!
-Those of you who have tried the organic moisturiser and were inspired to host your own homemade skin care making parties (I loved getting your emails) know how easy and economical it is to blend up your own organic skincare recipes with friends and family.
+Homemade skin care products are super easy to make and so much fun!
+Those of you who have tried the moisturizer and were inspired to host your own homemade skin care making parties (I loved getting your emails) know how easy and economical it is to blend up your own skincare recipes with friends and family.
 Homemade skin care products save you money, are better for the environment, healthier for your body, and make fantastic gifts!

 I like to use this scrub in the bath and then just soak in the water and oil to give my skin a good almond infusion.
 My skin feels like silk when I hop out of the tub.
 I like to use lavender oil as it is so relaxing.
 But you can add any essential oils that tickle your fancy.
 Just remember that pure essential oils are extremely powerful, and a little goes a long way!

 This scrub only keeps fresh in the fridge for a couple of days, so enjoy it immediately.

 Enjoy!
 From my kitchen bathtub to yours!
 This homemade almond body scrub is a winner!
 Your nutty skin will sing, and you will never waste that gorgeous almond pulp again.